 (f) the number of CDR consumer complaints resolved by external dispute resolution;

-(g) the number of complaints made to the CDR participant by other CDR participants in relation to compliance with:

-(i) Part IVD of the Act; or

-(ii) these rules; or

-(iii) binding data standards.
+(g) in relation to a CDR participant that is a data holder―the number of CDR product data complaints received.
 Note: Complaints covered by paragraph (g) are not “CDR consumer complaints”.

 CDR consumer has a meaning affected by subrule (2).